kyma-project/telemetry-manager/docs/user/04-metrics.md

   </details>
 </div>

-The related Secret must have the referenced name and needs to be located in the referenced Namespace, and contain the mapped key as in the following example:
+The related Secret must have the referenced name, must be located in the referenced Namespace, and must contain the mapped key as in the following example:

 ```yaml
 kind: Secret